vramdhanie/resources/README.md

 _Manage a list of bookmarks using Git_

 This repo started off as a static file.
-In its current incarnation it is a simple Python script that automates the creation of a CSV file that stores a searchable list of bookmarks.
+In its current incarnation it is a simple ~~Python~~ Node script that automates the creation of a CSV file that stores a searchable list of bookmarks.

 1. [Cloud Services](cloud_services.md)